Queenslander Renovations Brisbane

-Brisbane’s heritage housing styles, such as our iconic Queenslander homes, come in all sizes and styles, from basic workers cottages in inner suburbs such as Paddington, to elaborate Californian bungalows in Ashgrove and large homes with Art Deco plaster ceilings in Newmarket and Sherwood.
+Brisbane’s heritage housing styles come in all sizes and styles.
+The iconic Queenslander included.
+They started as basic workers’ cottages in inner suburbs such as Paddington.
+Then they graduated to elaborate Californian bungalows in Ashgrove.
+Some branched out as large homes with Art Deco plaster ceilings in Newmarket and Sherwood.

-As Brisbane architects, PlaceMate have lifted Queenslanders up and built in underneath.
-We’ve shifted living areas down to the ground.
-We’ve opened up verandahs and enclosed others.
-We’ve repaired the original house, kept the roof shape intact and added a new two-storey section out the back.
-We’ve restored rooms to their original form; we’ve gutted tired interiors and replaced them with modern spaces; we’ve respected period features but added contemporary style.
+At PlaceMate Architects, we’ve lifted Queenslanders up and built-in underneath.
+In the process, we’ve shifted living areas down to the ground floor.
+The result was to open up some verandahs and enclose others.
+Our plans have also repaired the original house.
+In many, we’ve kept the roof shape intact.
+Sometimes we add a new two-storey section out the back.
+At times, our work has restored rooms to their original form.
+For others, we’ve gutted tired interiors.
+Then turned them into modern spaces.
+We also respect period features while adding contemporary style.

-PlaceMate’s guiding principle is to create lasting value for our clients.
+Our guiding principle is to create lasting value for our clients.
 That’s why we fit the home to the owner – not the other way round.
-We’re wary of fashion statements we know will date as quickly as the 1950s and 1970s extensions we demolish.
+Plus, we’re wary of fashion statements that will date as quickly as the 1950s and 1970s extensions we demolish.

-Because we’re Brisbane architects, PlaceMate also understands the different layers of town planning and construction that must be followed and how to ensure our designs minimize the triggers that will require a Development Application (DA) from the Brisbane City Council.
-We like to keep our builds and renovations stress-free.
-So, tell us what you want and we’ll tell you how PlaceMate’s renovation architects can help.
+We also understand the layers of town planning and construction.
+PlaceMate Architects carefully follow the steps.
+Then your design won’t trigger a Development Application (DA) from the Brisbane City Council.
+Like you, we like to keep our builds and renovations stress-free.
+Once you get clear on what you want, we’ll then tell you how our Queenslander renovations architects can make it happen.